Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 ---
-title: Alfresco SDK 4.2 for In-Process Extensions
+title: Alfresco SDK 4.2 for in-process extensions
 ---

 Alfresco SDK 4.2 is a Maven based development kit that provides an easy to use approach to developing applications and